Skip to content

 How many clicks on a Baratza Encore ESP for espresso?

-Between 5 and 12 depending on roast and recipe.
-Starting point: 8 for medium roast, 7 for light, 9 for dark.
+Between 1 and 5 depending on roast and recipe.
+Starting point: 3 for medium roast, 1 for light, 5 for dark.
 Dial in from there moving 1 number at a time.
-It's the most sensitive part of the dial.
+The low numbers are the most sensitive part of the dial.

 What's the difference between Baratza Encore and Encore ESP?

-How does the Baratza Encore ESP dual dial work?
+How does the Baratza Encore ESP dial work?

 What's the best Baratza Encore ESP setting for AeroPress?